-Para-Equestrian Judges OCs are frequently unable to get 2 PE judges for a PE test, thus, to ensure more PE tests are run suggest using one PE-accredited and one national judge for at non-championship events 11.10.1 Para-Equestrian Judges a) a list of accredited national Para-Equestrian judges is on the EA website or available from your EA state branch office b) there should be at least 2 judges for each competition, if 2 PE-accredited judges are not available, one 1 PE-accredited judge and one national judge of at least D-level may be used (PE judged to be placed at C) c) where 2 judges are used one should be placed on the long side, if the arena layout provides for this at National Championships: • if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI PE judge and 2 national PE judges - if a CPEDI then must have a minimum of 2 foreign FEI PE judges if 5 judges are used, it is recommended, at the least, that they comprise 2 FEI PE judges and 3 national PE judges.
-If a CPEDI then there must be at least 3 foreign FEI PE judges e) at State Championships a minimum of 2 national PE judges must be used f) judges judging PE must be PE accredited (unless a national judge of at least D-Level is being used a stated in (b) above) and at least: a.
-D (Medium level) to judge all EA PE tests b.
-E (Elementary) to judge EA PE tests g) PE seminars are to be conducted by a National PE Judge Educator seminars are to be of one-day duration i) for re-accreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant j) participation certificates are to be issued to attendees k) for reaccreditation, judges are required to attendees k) for reaccreditation, judges are required to attend a specific PE seminar every 3 years to become a PE Judge, you must be E level or above to judge.
-You must also attend and participat in a full day PE seminar, and demonstrate satisfactory skills in 2 assessments: a PE written theory test with a pass of at least 80% one shadow judging which must at least cover Grades I, II and III.
-This shadow judging may take
+Rule Heading Justification Revised Rule Rule 11.10.1 Heading Para-Equestrian Judges OCs are frequently unable to a list of accredited national Para-Equestrian judges is on the EA website or available from your EA state branch office b) there should be at least 2 judges for each competition, if 2 PE-accredited judges are not available, one 1 PE-accredited judge and one national judge of at least D-level may be used (PE judged to be placed at C) c) where 2 judges are used one should be placed on the long side, if the arena layout provides for this d) at National Championships: if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI PE judges and 2 national PE judges - if a CPEDI then must have a minimum of 2 foreign FEI PE judges and 3 national PE judges.
+If a CPEDI then there must be at least 3 foreign FEI PE judges and 3 lidinal PE judges.
+If a CPEDI then there must be at least 3 foreign FEI PE judges e) at State Championships a minimum of 2 national PE judges must be used f) all judges judging PE must be PE accredited (unless a national judge of at least D-Level is being used as stated in (b) above) and at least: a.
+D (Medium level) to judge all EA PE tests and FEI PE tests b.
+E (Elementary) to judge EA PE tests g) PE seminars are to be conducted by a National PE Judge Educator h) seminars are to be of one-day duration i) for re-accreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant j) participation certificates are to be issued to attendees k) for reaccreditation, judges are required to attendees k) for reaccreditation, judges are required to attend a specific PE seminar every 3 years to become a PE Judge, you must be E level or above to judge.
+You must also attend and participate in a full day PE seminar, and demonstrate satisfactory skills in 2 assessments: a PE written theory test with a pass of at least 80% a PE written theory test with a pass of at least 80%